ricardsoleaxa/gaad-hackathon-template/challenges/common/media/README.md

 # Project Artifacts
 Each project will produce a variety of work products during the hacking period.
-Dependiong on teh type of work product or teh tool used to create it, teams will desire to capture a static instance for retention purposes.
+Depending on the type of work product or the tool used to create it, teams will desire to capture a static instance for retention purposes.

 ## Visual Collaboration Tools
 These SaaS offering require fee-based subscriptions to maintain a web addressable link (URL) to a board.
 It is **highly recommended** that teams export their work into one of two (2) ways: